Healthy Homes Assessment Karori

 Insulation Karori

-A well-insulated house will help to control condensation and lessen the likelihood of mould and dampness, and will also make it easier to the home to hold warmth.
+A properly insulated home can reduce condensation, and decrease the risk of mould and dampness and will also make much easier to the house to keep warmth.

-The "R" refers to thermal resistance, and is a gauge of how well insulation withstands heat flow.
-The more high the R-value, higher the quality of insulation.
+The "R" stands for thermal resistance, and it is a measurement of how well insulation withstands heat flow.
+The more R-value is higher, the better the insulation.

 • Zone 1 - Auckland & Northland Ceiling R 2.9 Underfloor R 1.3